Program: B.S., Computer Science

 3. Upper Division Required Courses (24 units)

-Before taking Upper Division courses in Computer Science, students must be admitted to the Computer Science major/minor programs or the Computer Engineering major program.
+Before taking Upper Division courses in Computer Science, students must be admitted to the Computer Science major/minor programs, the Computer Information Technology major program, the Computer Engineering major program or the Information Systems/Information Technology major program.

 Note: All students must attempt the Upper Division Writing Proficiency Exam prior to enrolling in any 400-level Computer Science course.
 The Upper Division Writing Proficiency Exam must be passed prior to enrolling in COMP 490/L.